dataclay/event-scripts/README.md

 You should use **shell scripts** when you need to do something with Templater's output or have Templater's functions integrate with an existing automated workflow.
 You should use **ExtendScripts** when you want to extend Templater’s feature set to meet your business needs or workflow goals.

 ### What information from Templater can my scripts make use of?
 You can pass information from Templater and After Effects to event scripts.
 To pass information to **shell scripts**, you append arguments when you register the script with a Templater event.
+Read [Argument Macros]() and [Passing job details to event scripts]() to learn more.

 Use [Templater’s ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm) to pass information to **ExtendScripts**.
+Read about [Passing job details to event scripts]() learn more.

 ### What languages can I write event scripts in?
-You can write shell scripts in any language available in your system's environment.
-You must write ExtendScripts using [the ExendScript scripting language](https://www.adobe.com/devnet/scripting/estk.html) and toolkit along with the [Templater ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm).
+You can write **shell scripts** in any language available in your system's environment.
+You must write **ExtendScripts** using [the ExendScript scripting language](https://www.adobe.com/devnet/scripting/estk.html) and toolkit, and you have the option of using the [Templater ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm).

 ### Can I use event scripts with Templater Rig or Pro editions?
 Event scripts are only supported in Templater Bot.

 ### Do event scripts write to log files?
-Shell scripts do not log to a file by default, but from within the script, you can write code to redirect the standard output (stdout) and standard error (stderr) to a log file.
-Use the $D.log() method in [Templater’s ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm) to log messages and errors to Templater’s log files including `templater.log` and `templater.err`.
+**Shell scripts** do not log to a file by default, but from within the script, you can write code to redirect the standard output (stdout) and standard error (stderr) to a log file.
+Within **ExtendScripts**, use the `$D.log()` method in [Templater’s ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm) to log messages and errors to Templater’s log files including `templater.log` and `templater.err`.

 # Events Broadcast by Templater
 The following table lists event names and a short description of each event.
 See [Templater Events](http://support.dataclay.com/content/concepts/bot/templater_events.htm) in Dataclay's knowledge base for more detailed information

->*Events broadcast by Templater in version 2.7.0 and later*
+>***Events broadcast by Templater in version 2.7.0 and later***
 >
 >| Event Name    | Broadcast...                              |
 >|:--------------|:------------------------------------------|